 - when injuries in the plantar fascia have progressed to a point where there is an accumulation of tension in the ligament that causes its gradual degeneration.

-The surgical procedure for Plantar Fasciitis is called Plantar Fascia Release.
-As its name suggests, the main goal of Plantar Fascia Release surgery is to release the tension on the plantar fascia to restore the foot’s flexibility and relieve pain.
+The surgical procedure for plantar fasciitis is called Plantar Fascia Release.
+As its name suggests, the main goal of Plantar Fascia Release surgery is to release the tension on the plantar fascia.
+The goal is to restore the foot’s flexibility and relieve pain.

-The procedure for Plantar Fascia Release involves making small cuts in a fraction of the fibers that make up the plantar fascia in order to relieve tension and stress in the ligament.
+The procedure for Plantar Fascia Release involves making small cuts in a fraction of the fibers that make up the plantar fascia.
+This is done in order to relieve tension and stress in the ligament.

 In both cases, full recovery and the return to high-impact activities and exercises like running or jumping may take around three months.
 During the recovery period, healing will also be promoted with foot strengthening stretching exercises.

-As with any surgery, there is always a risk of complications and it is important that you are fully aware of what may happen.
+As with any surgery, there is always a risk of complications.
+It is important that you are fully aware of what may happen.